We go to Fitzroy Crossing and as usual check out the tourist office. We

 Plan B goes into action.

-to admire the view.
+stopped to admire the view.
 Off we go, 6 hrs after we had been there.

 Pull into the last place first and there it is sitting on the ground.
-You cannot get

 This has a bonus to it, Julie keeps patting my bum to do a stocktake.

-night we are attacked by thousands of midges.
+All night we are attacked by thousands of midges.
 Screens don't keep

 them out and clothes don't help much either.
-It is so bad that the other couple leave
+It is so bad that the

 We only intended to be in Cossack for about half an hour but ended up

-buildings which are slowly being restored and read the history of
+other buildings which are slowly being restored and read the history of

 this former pearling town.
 I had wanted to see Cossack as this was the

 first pearling town in WA.
 Interesting place.
-We look at the wharf and there is a
+We look at the wharf and

-includes lunch.
+tour includes lunch.
 It goes out to the lighthouse and keepers cottage

 on Jarmine Island.
 It then goes up the river where we have lunch.
 From

 the time we board there is none stop food and drinks.
 Starts with chips

 and biccies, then cheese and biccies, lunch was grilled snapper fillet,

 potato filled with sour cream and salad.
 This was then followed by a

 fruit platter with every fruit including dried apricots.
-A very relaxed enjoyable tour.
+A very relaxed

-aware that if you don't eat fish you will have to tell them as they normally
+Be aware that if you don't eat fish you will have to tell them as they

 We go into the Pilbara Caravan Park.
 This is fortunate.